 - If this is a call to a conference already running on another Conferencing Node within the same location, the media will be set up on the node where the conference is running, but the signaling will be handled on the node to which the endpoint connected.

 - If the Conferencing Node on which the conference is running reaches capacity, Pexip Infinity will allocate a secondary (and a then a tertiary) node within that location to handle media for that conference, and automatically create a local backplane between these Conferencing Nodes so all participants are part of the same conference, with the same layout.

-- Up to three Conferencing Nodes within one location can be involved in media handling for one conference instance.
+- Up to three Conferencing Nodes per location can be involved in media handling for one conference instance.

 - Within one location, when all of the local Conferencing Nodes that can handle the media for a conference instance have reached their capacity, "overflow" locations may be utilized, thus escalating it to a globally distributed conference.

 In such cases, one Conferencing Node in each location will act as the proxy for any other Conferencing Nodes in the same location that are handling the media for that conference.
 Call media for each location is sent between the proxies only, thus minimizing WAN bandwidth usage between locations.

 - When all of the local Conferencing Nodes and all of the nodes in the overflow locations that can handle the media for a conference instance have reached their capacity, no further calls can be placed to that conference from endpoints connected to nodes within that local location.
 Other endpoints connected to Conferencing Nodes in other locations may still connect to the conference, assuming that there is sufficient capacity in those locations.